 - No-Fee Debit Card Account That Pays You For Improving Your Credit.

 Get Your “Rock Bottom” Credit Score

 Your credit score will make a fast track to “rock bottom” after you file for bankruptcy.
 You need to know what “rock bottom” looks like so you have a starting point to help you begin the rebuilding process.

 ☝️ You’ll want to ensure you wait long enough after you file before you pull your credit report and see what your post-bankruptcy credit score is.

 If you’ve filed for a Chapter 7 bankruptcy, wait 120 days after you receive your discharge letter before checking your credit score.
-That will assure that your credit report has absorbed the full effect of the bankruptcy filing
+That will ensure that your credit report has absorbed the full effect of the bankruptcy filing.